brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   - type: ps
     paragraph: YAY!
 We are now finished!
 Hope you had fun with this homework 😎
-  - type: phs
-    partheader: Submission
-  - type: ps
-    paragraph: Navigate to your *`cubstart`* directory.
-In your terminal, stage your changes, commit them, and push them to your remote cubstart GitHub repository.
-Graders will review your most recent commit where the relevant homework was modified.
-Be sure to submit your GitHub repo on gradescope in the appropriate assignment.
 ---